-Unfortunately, not yet, but that is a planned feature.
+Finding metadata, is not yet supported, but is a planned feature.

 Meta just crashed, where do I find the crash reports?

-To find the crash reports, you simply open Console.app
+To find any crash reports, open Console.app, located under

-Then in console app, there is a section called “User Diagnostic Reports”, clicking on the triangle will pop open the list, and show all the crashes that you’ve had on your machine.
+- Click the preceding triangle to disclose the list, and show all the crashes that you’ve had on your machine.

 .crashfiles whose name begin with “Meta”, and drag them to your mail window to drop them as attachments.